 – opportunity to acquire an internationally-recognised language certification

 – the European Section Option is part of the new Junior Certificate

-Should you have any questions about the European Section, please talk to Ms Tessier (European Section Coordinator and teacher) or Ms Bombon (French teacher).
+Should you have any questions about the European Section, please talk to Ms Tessier (European Section Coordinator and teacher).